KStateMachine/kstatemachine/docs/pages/transitions/typesafe_transitions.md

 1. Implicit activation. `DataState` might be activated by `Event` (not `DataEvent`) that is targeting its child state.
    In this case `data` field of `DataState` is assigned with `lastData` field value.
    If state is activating the first time `lastData` falls back to `defaultData` if provided, otherwise exception is thrown.
+Starting from library version `v0.34.0` you can additionally customize implicit `DataState` activation with `DataExtractor::extract` method, which receives `isImplicitActivation` argument set to `true` in this case.
+   You can find a sample of such behaviour in [TypesafeTransitionTest](https://github.com/KStateMachine/kstatemachine/blob/master/tests/src/commonTest/kotlin/ru/nsk/kstatemachine/transition/TypesafeTransitionTest.kt)
+   While it might be useful that is not typesafe and should be used with caution.
 2. Activation by `undo()` of `UndoEvent`.
 This works same way as undone transition.
 3. Activation by `FinishedEvent`. `FinishedEvent` may contain non-null data field. `DataState` receives this data if its type matches. `DataExtractor` class is responsible for matching.
 Such transition might be created only by `transitionConditionally()` function.
 4. Activation by non data event.
 This should not be necessary, but it might be done manually, same way as in case 3.
-   Using custom `DataExtractor` you can pass any data from any event type to `DataState`.
+   Using custom `DataExtractor` you can pass any data from any event type to `DataState`, even by implicit activation.

 ### Known issues